« Previous Page

 fever blisters, are groups of small blisters on the lip and around the mouth.

+Often the first sign of a cold sore is a spot that tingles, burns, or itches.
+A blister usually forms within 24 hours.
 The skin around the blisters is often red, swollen, and sore.
 The blisters may

 break open, leak a clear fluid, and then scab over after a few days.
 They